 I came to Feldenkrais by accident, at a music course.
-We lay on the floor, did some weird tiny movements, I wondered what I was doing there, and when I got up, I walked completely differently.
+We lay on the floor, did some weird tiny movements, I wondered what I was doing there, but when I got up, I walked completely differently.
 I couldn’t believe. it.
-I hadn’t done anything one could construe as work in the normal sense and there I was moving with a fluidity I didn’t recognise as my own.
+I hadn’t done anything one could construe as work in the normal sense and there I was moving with a fluidity and ease I didn’t recognise as my own.
 I did these lessons every day of the course, and decided that it was something I needed to bring into my life.

-Back in the UK, I found a a teacher to continue with.
-I noticed that when I was practising Feldenkrais regularly, I didn’t get the normal shoulder pain whilst playing, and felt calmer, more grounded, and better in general.
+Back in London, I found a a teacher to continue with, Scott Clark.
+I noticed that when I was practising Feldenkrais regularly, I didn’t get the normal shoulder pain whilst playing the viola.
+I felt calmer, more grounded, and better in general.
 I felt less stressed on stage, and more comfortable with finding my own voice.
-My playing has transformed, I can say with hand on heart that practising Feldenkrais has made me a far better musician.
+My playing has transformed, and I can say with hand on heart that practising Feldenkrais has made me a far better musician.

-I have less pain now than in my youth, move better than ever, (and more easily than many of the ‘able-bodied’ people I know, and go dancing and running when I feel like it.
+I have little pain now, far less than in my youth, move better than ever, (and more easily than many of the ‘able-bodied’ people I know) and go dancing and running when I feel like it.

 We use this ‘Feldenkraisian’ process of learning, through moving and sensing, to help clients first recognise, and then organically shift from their habitual patterns.
 Whether coming to me for performance ‘enhancement’, or because of chronic pain, I have successfully worked with many clients to find new patterns of moving, feeling and expression to emerge: allowing them to find or recapture pain free movement, grace, and power.

 Twenty years of experience of professional performance at a world-class level and of pedagogic experience teaching violin/viola has given me a specialist interest in performers, and children, but also strong base to work with a wide range of clients, whatever walk of life they come from, or for whatever purpose they wish to improve the way they move.
 My individual clients have included singers, musicians, expectant mothers, children with special needs, computer programmers to cordon bleu chefs.

 The other area of speciality is working with children.
 I have over twenty years experience teaching children in a musical domain, and now add Feldenkrais.
-Combining the two is a positive way to work with very young children, allowing the movement to become part of a musical game we play together. ( I have an up to date DBV)
+Combining the two is a positive way to work with very young children, allowing the movement to become part of a musical game we play together. ( I have an up to date Extended DBV Check)

 At the end, I enjoy working with people of all ages and abilities who wish to learn something new to recapture pain free balance, movement, grace, and power.

-I sit on the board for the UK Feldenkrais Guild, (the British professional body) and was vice-secretary on the EuroTAB Council, the governing body for the European Accreditation Board for Feldenkrais from 2015-2017.
+I am currently the vice-Chair for the UK Feldenkrais Guild Committee, (the British professional body) and was vice-secretary and acting vice-Chair on the EuroTAB Council, the governing body for the European Accreditation Board for Feldenkrais from 2015-2017.